SKYLINES FARM

 • One-of-a-kind, exquisite fleeces for handspinners

-• Naturally lean, delicious, grassfed lamb for direct sale to consumers
+• Naturally lean, delicious, grassfed lamb for direct sale to families

-• Hardy breeding stock for shepherds focusing on similar markets and organic production practices.
+• Hardy breeding stock for shepherds focusing on similar markets and production practices.

 My Specific Breeding Goals . . .